manifoldfinance/kb/docs/Rpc/ErrorTypes.md

 }
 ```

-The node doesn't uses the account management most implementations provide but forwards a transaction to an external signing service.
+The node doesn't use the account management most implementations provide but forwards a transaction to an external signing service.
 When this service could not be reached the node can return the following error:

 ```jsonc
 {